Process digitization in the metal industry

 The Ceracode® technology

-For these difficult applications, Fraunhofer IKTS has therefore successfully developed the high-temperature Ceracode® ink, which is marketed by the IKTS spin-off Senodis Technologies GmbH.
-This ink is used to print markings (such as data matrix codes) on metal components using standard industrial printers, before these are further processed in high-temperature steps.
-The high temperature causes the ink components and the metal surface to bond, resulting in a permanent marking.
-The marking is already being used for press hardening in production lines at automotive manufacturers.
-This forming technology is used to produce high-strength crash-relevant body elements, like A, B, C pillars or battery boxes.
+Fraunhofer IKTS has developed the high-temperature-resistant Ceracode® ink for these difficult applications.
+This ink is used to print markings (such as data matrix codes) on metal or ceramic components using standard industrial printers before they are further processed in high-temperature steps.
+The high temperature causes the ink components to bond with the component surface, resulting in a permanent marking.
+Component marking is already used during press hardening in production lines at car manufacturers.
+This forming technology is used to produce high-strength crash-relevant body elements such as A, B and C pillars or battery boxes.
+The marking process has passed the technology development stage and is available as a product.

-The marking process has passed the stage of technology development and is available as a product of the marketing partner.
-Against this background, Fraunhofer IKTS is now tackling new applications that go beyond the pure component identification (track-and-trace).
+In addition to the customization of ink and printing parameters, Fraunhofer IKTS is also tackling new applications that go beyond pure component identification (track-and-trace).

 Opening up new applications in process digitization